[music] paused

 [dependencies]

-The [dependencies] section tells Cargo what external libraries to download.
-We add bevy = "0.18" which pulls in the Bevy engine at version 0.18.
+The [dependencies] section tells Cargo what external libraries to download and compile. bevy = "0.19" pulls in the Bevy engine at version 0.19.

 cargo build

-This will take a few minutes.
+This takes a few minutes.
 Bevy is a large engine, it compiles the renderer (OpenGL/Metal/Vulkan), audio system, asset loader, input handler, and more.
 Subsequent builds will be fast because only your code changes need recompilation.

 Let's write the smallest possible Bevy program.
 Open src/main.rs and type this: